Thoughts about ... the speedbar

 III - Action - Reaction!

-All you have to do is activate the throttle or trimmers to modify trim and pitch, and allow the glider to pick up speed.
-There are many complex interactions between trim and incidence angles.
-In our case, where acceleration and increased speed are concerned, we'll simplify matters and assume that the greater the pitch, the lower the angle of incidence.
+All you need to do is activatespeed bar trims to change the angle and trim, allowing the wing to pick up speed.
+There are many complex interactions between trim angle and angle of attack.
+In our case, concerning acceleration and speed increase, we will simplify matters and consider that the more nose-down the trim, the lower the angle of attack will be.

 When we accelerate, we move a point along the polar curve to the right.
 Accelerating will therefore have the following direct physical consequences (see polar curve of speeds):